alxers/book_of_proof/11_chapter.md

 2) Show that it's symmetric.
 For all x, y in Z it must be true that if x ≡ y (mod n) then y ≡ x (mod n).
 Suppose x ≡ y (mod n).
 Then n | (x - y).
+Then x - y = na for some a.